Master of Global Management

 - Applicants without an undergraduate degree, but more than three years (90 credits) of related post-secondary education, or a completed university degree with an average below a B, should have at least four years of relevant, full time work experience including some management experience.

 - Applicants with two - three years (60-90 credits) of related post-secondary education, should have at least six years of relevant full-time work experience, including at least two years in a management role.

 - Applicants with less than two years (60 credits) of related post-secondary education should have at least ten years of relevant full-time work experience, including at least five years in a management role.

 - If English is not your first language, please review our English Language Requirements.

 - Accounting and numeracy skills are required for success in this program.
 Applicants need to include detailed information and evidence that highlights accounting and numeracy skills gained through academic and/or work experience.
-Applicants who need to refresh and/or sharpen their accounting skills may be required to take an accounting course as a condition of admission.
-To meet this condition, applicants would be required to successfully complete both of the following RRU Continuing Studies courses with a 'B' grade in each: Financial Accounting Fundamentals and Managerial Accounting Fundamentals.
+Applicants who need to refresh and/or sharpen their accounting skills may be required to successfully complete one or more accounting courses as a condition of admission.
+To meet this condition, applicants would be required to successfully complete RRU Continuing Studies' ASAC015 Principles of Accounting course with a 73% ('B') grade.